-- The master deed and condominium bylaws of a condominium constitute a restrictive covenant the obligations contained in the Master Deed cannot be extinguished by a tax foreclosure sale.
+- The master deed and condominium bylaws of a condominium constitute a restrictive covenant and the obligations contained in the master deed cannot be extinguished by a tax foreclosure sale.

 The Master Deed establishing the Centurion Place on Ferry Street Condominium (“Condominium”) was recorded with the Wayne County Register of Deeds on July 26, 2006.
 The condominium subdivision plan depicted 10 units.
 However, only eight units were ever constructed, with Units 9 and 10 remaining undeveloped and identified as “Need not be Built” on the condominium subdivision plan.
 The Master Deed provided the following in the event the developer did not construct all 10 units:

 7.1 Limit of Unit Contraction.
 The project established by this master deed consists of Ten (10) units and may, at the election of the developer, be contracted to a minimum of six (6) units. …

 7.2 Withdrawal of Units.
 The number of units in the project may, at the option of the developer within a period ending not later than six years after the recording of the master deed, be decreased by the withdrawal of a portion of the lands described … provided, that no unit that has been sold or that is the subject of a binding purchase agreement may be withdrawn without the consent of the co-owner, purchaser, and/or mortgagee of such unit. …